olgaminaeva/gen-ai-coding/episodes/enhancing-coding-efficiency.md

 - Visualize the trends over time in a well-formatted plot.
 - Return the monthly averages.

-**Note**: While this task can be solved without using autocomplete, it’s important to use Codeium in this exercise to demonstrate how autocomplete can assist with coding.
+**Note**: While this task can be solved without using Autocomplete, it’s important to use Codeium in this exercise to demonstrate how Autocomplete can assist with coding.
 Although using Python is not mandatory, the solution will be provided in Python.

-1. What are the benefits of using Codeium’s autocomplete feature in this function?
+1. What are the benefits of using Codeium’s Autocomplete feature in this function?
-2. What are the potential drawbacks of relying on autocomplete?
+2. What are the potential drawbacks of relying on Autocomplete?
-3. How can you improve the accuracy of suggestions using autocomplete?
+3. How can you improve the accuracy of suggestions using Autocomplete?

 ::::::::::::::::::::::::::::::::::::::::::::::::